broccoli-head/SCIdrop/README.md

 # 🎁 About SCIdrop
 Simple website made with Django and Vue frameworks.
 It implements opening chests with customisable skins.
-Everything works on the user's account balance based on real currency.
+Everything works on the user's account balance based on the real currency.

 # ⚙️ Setup guide
 <b>Install necessary libraries</b>